Acting for the stage…

 …will always be Pamela’s first love.
 She started acting as a child playing Yuk Yuk at the age of nine in a spoof of THE MIKADO and was part of a singing group with her four siblings.
 As a child she used to compete with her siblings around the dinner table in rounds of “Who-Can-Be-Funniest?”
 In college she auditioned for and won the role of the singing, dancing Velma in WEST SIDE STORY at Ball State University.
 Soon after, she was cast in the title role in JUDITH by Jean Giraudoux, directed by the revered stage director James Lewis Casaday.

-Majoring in theatre at the University of Notre Dame, Pamela played many major roles including Winnie in Beckett’s HAPPY DAYS, and Mae in CAT ON A HOT TIN ROOF.
+Majoring in theatre at the University of Notre Dame, Pamela played many major roles including Beckett’s HAPPY DAYS, and CAT ON A HOT TIN ROOF.
 She also performed in classic works by Shakespeare, Ibsen, Shaw, Brecht, and Williams.
 After graduation, Pamela left for New York to study at Broadway’s Circle in the Square Professional Theatre School.

-During her early professional years she worked steadily, including 25 shows at The Peninsula Players, co-starring with her future husband John Walker.
+During her early professional years she worked steadily, including 25 shows at The Peninsula Players.
 There, she starred as Audrey in LITTLE SHOP OF HORRORS.
 She co-produced their first fall seasons, as well.

 After Pam acquired an agent the Walker’s relocated to Los Angeles where Pamela added many film and television roles to her credits – playing opposite Peter Fonda, Embeth Davidtz, Randy Quaid, and Rita Moreno.
 She also began directing and continued acting on stage.